aws-samples/aws-sdk-unity-samples/Lambda/readme.md

 1. Open the LambdaExample scene file.
 2. Click the "Lambda" game object in "Hierarchy Pane".
 3. Add your Identity Pool Id to the "Identity Pool Id" field in "Inspector Pane".
+4. If your Cognito Identity Pool is in a region other than "us-east-1", change the "Cognito Identity Region" value in "Inspector Pane".
+5. If you are using a region other than "us-east-1" for Lambda, you should change the "Lambda Region" value as well.

 #####Run the sample scene